CyberFlameGO/svnpython/Doc/library/urllib2.rst

    Cause requests to go through a proxy.
 If *proxies* is given, it must be a dictionary mapping protocol names to URLs of proxies.
 The default is to read the list of proxies from the environment variables :envvar:`<protocol>_proxy`.
-   To disable autodetected proxy pass an empty dictionary.

 .. class:: HTTPPasswordMgr()